rotorlab/chappy-android-sample/README.md

 <p align="center"><img width="10%" vspace="20" src="https://github.com/rotorlab/chappy-android-sample/raw/develop/app/src/main/res/mipmap-xxxhdpi/ic_launcher_rounded.png"></p>

 # Chappy
-**Proof of Concept** app about the use of Rotor libraries (Core, Database and Notifications).
+**Proof of Concept** app using of Rotor libraries (Core, Database and Notifications).
 Chappy has a **mvp architecture** for interacting dynamically between Rotor data sources and views.

 The repository goal is to show a reactive engine, where every data change involves an interface change.
 Everything with the minimum number of requests.